ermo4enkov/2dooshka/README.md

 2dooshka
 ======

-Simple to-do app that helps improve yourself
+Simple to-do app that helps improve yourself and become a :star:
 ------